opfesoft/sol-docs/db/world/loot_template.md

 ### QuestRequired

  Informs the core that the item should be shown only to characters having appropriate quest.
-This means that even if item is dropped, in order to see it in the loot the player must have at least one [quest](quest_template.md) that has the [item ID](#item) in its [RequiredItemId](quest_template.md#requireditemid) fields or in its [RequiredSourceItemId](quest_template.md#requiredsourceitemid) fields.
-The player must also have less copies of the item than [RequiredItemCount](quest_template.md#requireditemcount) or [RequiredSourceItemCount](quest_template.md#requiredsourceitemcount).
+This means that even if item is dropped, in order to see it in the loot the player must have at least one [quest](quest_template.md) that has the [item ID](#item) in its [RequiredItemId](quest_template.md#requireditemid) fields.
+The player must also have less copies of the item than [RequiredItemCount](quest_template.md#requireditemcount).

 ### LootMode